DavidPetit/ESP8266-RaspberryPi-MQTT-NodeRED/README.md

 # ESP8266-RaspberryPi-MQTT-NodeRED
-ESP8266 MQTT Sensors to Raspberry Pi dashboard using NodeRED
+ESP8266 MQTT Sensors to Raspberry Pi dashboard using Node-RED

 I built a dashboard with a Raspberry Pi to display sensors data.
 The Raspberry Pi has a screen.
 The dashboard is powered by Node-RED and displayed on Chromium in Kiosk node.
 The Raspberry Pi is setup as a WiFi access point so that the ESP8266 sensors can communicate directly to the Raspberry Pi through WiFi in MQTT.